 The first monthly payment will be due ten (10) months from the time the borrower graduates or ceases to be a half time student.
 The minimum monthly payment will be $40.00, but may be more if the amount borrowed is sufficient to require a larger payment.
 Repayment occurs over a maximum of 10 years, not including any periods of deferment.

 You may have part or all of your Perkins Loan canceled, under certain conditions, as long as the loan is not in default.
-Typical conditions for cancelation are careers in nursing, teaching, law enforcement, etc. A list of cancelation conditions can be found at https://borrower.ecsi.net under the Download Forms link.
+Typical conditions for cancellation are careers in nursing, teaching, law enforcement, etc. A list of cancellation conditions can be found on the ECSI Borrower Forms page.

-To apply for a deferment/cancelation of payments a borrower must complete a deferment/cancelation form, and submit the form to:
+To apply for a deferment/cancellation of payments a borrower must complete a deferment/cancellation form, and submit the form to:

 PO Box 1278

 Loan consolidation allows a borrower, at no cost to the borrower, to combine different types of federal student loans to simplify repayment.
 A borrower can contact the Department of Education's Direct Lending Consolidation at (800) 557-7394 for more information.

 The Perkins Financial Checklist[PDF] was developed to help borrowers with the repayment of the Perkins Loan.

 Borrower defaulted loans cause Ohio University default rates to increase, thus having a negative effect on the University.